Code-Institute-Submissions/Chalk-and-Sawdust/README.md

 # Visual Identity

-- [Canva](https://www.logopony.com/) for the logo design and stationary
+- [Canva](https://www.logopony.com/) for the logo design and then the color scheme was extended from this to the rest of the site
-- [Bootswatch](https://bootswatch.com/) themes to add extra sweetness

 # User Stories